 I prefer an e-pipe, but alas, it will be several months before my preferred brand, DirectVapor offers their new line of traditional e-pipes to customers.
 I do however, have a fine collection of Pen style vaporizers.

-I like Halo’s Triton Tank System which comes in fabulous colors and produces excellent vapor, and I'm becoming addicted (a bad choice of words) to JUUL for it's lightweight portability and nicotine salts e-liquid pod.
+I like Halo’s Triton Tank System which comes in fabulous colors and produces excellent vapor, and I'm becoming addicted (a bad choice of words).

 I'm happy that those big metal mods that looked like musical instruments have been replaced with powerful box Mods.